-The Law Offices of Edward Smith represents clients injured in tractor accidents in Sacramento County and all surrounding northern California areas.
+The Edward A Smith Law Offices represents clients injured in tractor accidents in Sacramento County and all surrounding northern California areas.
 Many of our clients come from generations of farmers and have dedicated their lives to the land.
-Despite years of family training, guidance, and education, farming and tractor accidents are extremely prevalent in California.
+Despite years of family training, guidance, and education, farming, and tractor accidents are extremely prevalent in California.

-At the Law Offices of Edward Smith, we stand by the satisfaction of our clients.
+At the Edward A Smith Law Offices, we stand by the satisfaction of our clients.
 In fact, we have overwhelmingly positive 5-star reviews on social media sites like Yelp, Avvo and Google Plus.
-We promise to provide you with competent and experienced representation, personal involvement in your case, and tireless and dedicated pursuit of compensation for your injuries.
+We promise to provide you with competent and experienced representation, personal involvement in your case, and the tireless and dedicated pursuit of compensation for your injuries.
 Our initial consultations are all free of charge, and we only take cases on a contingency basis.
 If you don’t win, we don’t get paid!
-Call The Law Offices of Edward Smith today to schedule an appointment at (800) 404-5400.Types of Tractor Accidents
+Call the Edward A Smith Law Offices today to schedule an appointment at 916.921.6400.Types of Tractor Accidents

 Most tractor accidents are preventable and foreseeable.
 They are often caused by negligence.
 This carelessness can be on the part of the driver, the company that owns the tractor, the company that services the tractor or the company that manufactured the tractor.

 - Rollovers – 46%